Citroën 2CV: Uruguay

 The Méhari Ranger represented a national specialty.
 With a fixed structure, the Méhari became a station wagon with large glass surfaces.
 The side windows in front of the doors were also striking.
 The rear wheel cutouts also differed from the original.
 This vehicle weighed 700 kg.

 From 1978 onwards, Nordex manufactured the Citroën AK 400 from Argentine and Belgian parts for the Argentine market.

 Another model produced was the Citroën BX, which had been exported to Brazil since 1992.
 The production of the Citroën ZX is documented for Nordex in 1995.
 In Uruguay, Citroën cars were manufactured until 2002.

 Argentina

 Citroën Argentina Sociedad Anónima produced 223,442 cars (all A-Series), in Argentina, from 1959 until 1979.

 Model designations produced were the 2CV sedan, 3CV hatchback, AZU van, AK van, AK 400 van, AMI 8, and Méhari.
 The derivation called "3CV" was a special Argentina model with various modifications such as a hatchback.

 Citroën Argentina S.A. exported parts to France, Spain, and Chile.
 Complete automobiles were exported to Paraguay, Bolivia and Cuba.
 Chassis with mechanics to Uruguay (some returned to the plant as completed Mehari or AK-400 models).

 Citroën Argentina outsourced parts to 450 auto parts companies, the national content of the vehicles was over 95% by 1969.

-A 2CV with a heavily modified front end called the 3CV IES America was produced well into the 1980s, by an Argentinian company that bought the rights and factory from Citroën.
+A 2CV with a heavily modified front end called the 3CV IES America was produced well into the 1980s, by an Argentine company that bought the rights and factory from Citroën.